mberacochea/MetaGOflow/README2.md

 > that contains all CWL descriptions of the MGnify pipeline version 5.1.

 ## Dependencies

+To run metaGOflow you need to make sure you have the following set on your computing environmnet first:

 - python3 [v 3.8+]
 - [Docker](https://www.docker.com) [v 19.+] or [Singularity](https://apptainer.org) [v 3.7.+]/[Apptainer](https://apptainer.org) [v 1.+]